By Erik Marcus

 Kitchari is a widely-consumed but not widely-beloved Indian meal.
 Yet again, a quick Hindi lesson comes in handy.
 The word kitchari simply means “mixture,” and when applied to this dish it refers to a mixture of rice and split yellow peas.
 If that doesn’t sound all that appetizing, you’re correct.

 If you visit an ashram in India, it’s likely that they will serve you kitchari as one of your daily meals.
 That’s because most ashram food strives to be blandly wholesome.
-You go to an ashram primarily to loosen your attachments to sensory gratification, and nothing washes away your lust for enticing flavors like a string of boring meals.
+You go to an ashram primarily to loosen your attachments to sensory gratification, and nothing washes away your lust for enticing flavors (or exacerbates these lusts!) like a string of boring meals.
 Kitchari is India’s least tantalizing food, but it’s light on the stomach and digests easily.

 The best thing about kitchari is that, unlike most vegetarian Indian meals, the stuff is nearly always vegan by default.